 Recognizing your concerns, we compiled a list of resources, in conjunction with Berkeley International Office (BIO), specifically for international graduate students, and solicited advice from current students to make your transition as smooth as possible.

 From applying for your visa to deciding what to pack in your suitcase, the pre-arrival period is filled with excitement and uncertainties.
 Berkeley International Office lends advising, advocacy and immigration services to international students and offers advice on applying for U.S. visas and learning what travel documents are needed.
+BIO also offers a number of webinars on topics such as graduate academic success, money matters, and housing.

 As for packing, see BIO’s a list of what to pack when moving to the U.S.